 Aura Minerals Files the Feasibility Study Technical Report for the Matupá Gold Project

-/EIN News/ -- ROAD TOWN, British Virgin Islands, Nov.
-18, 2022 (GLOBE NEWSWIRE) -- Aura Minerals Inc. (TSX: ORA, B3: AURA33) (“Aura” or the “Company”) is pleased to announce that it has filed the technical report for the Company’s Matupá Gold Project.
-The report is titled “Feasibility Study Technical Report (NI 43-101) for the Matupá Gold Project” (the “Technical Report”) and is compliant with National Instrument 43-101 Standards of Disclosure for Mineral Projects.
-The report has been filed under the Company’s profile on SEDAR at www.sedar.com.
+ROAD TOWN, British Virgin Islands, Nov.
+18, 2022 (GLOBE NEWSWIRE) -- Aura Minerals Inc. ORA B3: AURA33))) ("Aura" or the "Company") is pleased to announce that it has filed the technical report for the Company's Matupá Gold Project.
+The report is titled "Feasibility Study Technical Report (NI 43-101) for the Matupá Gold Project" (the "Technical Report") and is compliant with National Instrument 43-101 Standards of Disclosure for Mineral Projects.
+The report has been filed under the Company's profile on SEDAR at www.sedar.com.

 As announced in a press release on October 5, 2022, the Matupá Gold Project will be an open pit mine.
 The Matupá Gold Project is situated in the Alta Floresta Province, a prolific region with large companies operating and exploring in the area, such as Anglo American, Codelco, Nexa Resources, IAMGOLD and Yamana Gold.
 The company believes that there is significant potential to expand the Life of Mine with two additional deposits currently being drilled.